 How can an adult get dependent visa?

-An applicant aged over 18 can apply for an adult dependent visa online, provided they are outside the UK and satisfy the eligibility criteria, including the relationship and financial requirements as set out under Appendix FM of the Immigration Rules.
+An applicant aged over 18 can apply for an adult dependent visa online, provided they are outside the UK and satisfy the eligibility criteria, including the relationship and financial requirements.